Beneficiary

 About Us

-Canberra Hospital Foundation is proud to support the Canberra Region Cancer Centre, which is a world class healthcare facility that brings together cancer treatment, research, teaching programs and related services in one purpose-built facility.
+Canberra Hospitals Foundation is proud to support the Canberra Region Cancer Centre, which is a world class healthcare facility that brings together cancer treatment, research, teaching programs and related services in one purpose-built facility.

 The care and support of our patients is central to everything we do.
 Services operating within the Centre take a multi-disciplinary team approach to health treatment and support.